 2/13/97.
 The job control system "Dubna" starts (prints a banner), but fails later.

 2/7/97.
 The standard ALU test "almost works" (except the division instruction whose results, obtained by using the native IEEE f.p. division, sometimes differ from expected ones by one least significant bit).
-An attempt to simulate the BESM-6 algorithm "division with no remainder kept" yielded similar results.
+An attempt to simulate the BESM-6 non-restoring division algorithm yielded similar results.

 Several interactive programs work, i.e. accept commands and execute the simplest ones.
 The main obstacle now are system calls that BESM-6 OS had hundreds, and kernel memory structure (some programs read kernel variables directly).